 In preparation for recommendations concerning reappointment, the department will gather evidence concerning teaching effectiveness, scholarly or creative growth, and other contributions to the life of the college (voted by the faculty, October 2004).
 Evaluations of teaching are to be requested of all students from every course, including every honors and special topics course taught by an untenured faculty member.
 These evaluations are to be signed and are normally to be solicited in essay format in all classes in the final week of each semester on a form to be devised by the instructor in collaboration with the department.
 After the submission of grades they will be made available to the instructor without the names of the respondents.
 In addition, all departments will be required to have solicited from all students confidential letters of evaluation at the time of reappointment review (voted by the faculty, October 1998).
 All student evaluations of teaching collected for purposes of reappointment are to be submitted to the Committee of Six with the department’s recommendation. (voted by the faculty, May 1995).

 The departmental evaluation of teaching effectiveness should draw upon a representative range of teaching activities in addition to evidence described above.
 Evaluation should derive from, but need not be limited to, conversations about courses with some members of the department; attendance by some members of the department at a number of class meetings at mutually agreed upon times; and assessment, by the candidate with at least one senior member of the department, of the accomplishments of at least one of the candidate’s courses at the end of a semester (voted by the faculty, May 1999).
 Evaluations of teaching effectiveness should also be informed by the discussions of the tenured members of the department, the substance of which is conveyed during annual conversations (voted by the faculty, April 2014).By December 1, candidates for reappointment will submit a letter to their department/s describing their teaching experience at the college, the present state of their scholarship or creative work and their aims and plans for the future, and their engagement in college life.
-Recognizing that Committee of Six members are usually not experts in candidates’ fields, candidates for reappointment may choose to write a modified version of this letter for the Committee of Six , in which they describe their work and its significance in a less specialized idiom.
+Recognizing that Committee of Six members are usually not experts in candidates’ fields, candidates for reappointment may choose to write a modified version of this letter for the Committee of Six, in which they describe their work and its significance in a less specialized idiom.
 If two letters are written, both are shared with the department.
-Both letters are also included in the reappointment dossier and forwarded to the Committee of Six (voted by the faculty May 18, 2017.)
+Both letters are also included in the reappointment dossier and forwarded to the Committee of Six (amended May 18, 2017).
 The letter/s will serve as the basis for a conversation between the candidate and tenured members of the department/s before the department meets to finalize the reappointment recommendation.
-The letter/s will not become part of the tenure dossier (voted by faculty, February 2005; amended May 2012).
+The letter/s will not become part of the tenure dossier (voted by faculty, February 2005; amended May 2012 and May 18, 2017).

 After the department has reviewed the evidence and come to its recommendation, it will send a formal letter (with such accompanying evidence as seems appropriate) to the dean of the faculty.
 The chair of the department will provide the candidate with the text of the department's letter, which has been edited to protect confidentiality, and will discuss that letter with the candidate (voted by the faculty, May 1992).
 If a candidate wishes to comment on the departmental recommendation, he or she may send written commentary, in confidence, to the Committee of Six, within two weeks of receiving that recommendation (voted by the faculty, November 1998).